Thu 14 December 2017

 Because next we have to deal with the persona of Albus Dumbledore as described in the stories.
 I am the last one to declare Professor Dumbledore to be perfect.
 There are obvious problems in his behavior.
 Some of them mentioned by JKR in the books themselves (excessive secrecty, insufficient information and training), some are not.
 For example, there is a situation where absolutely everything depends on Harry learning Occlumency properly, and his teacher is not adult enough to get over Harry’s father bullying him when they were teenagers.
 So, there are no results of such teaching.
 What does Dumbledore do to remedy the situation?
 Nothing, just waits until somebody gets killed and Harry can blame himself for it.
 What’s wrong with him?
 I believe that both Professors Dumbledore and Snape are reponsible for the death of Sirius Black (perhaps they should be even criminally responsible for neglect) more than anybody else on The Light Side (the biggest share of guilt goes to Mrs. Lestrange, of course).

 Having said that, I just cringe when I see how Singularoddities deals poorly with description of flawed personalities.
 How it is difficult to describe somebody who honestly fights for The Right Thing™ his whole life, he is willing sacrifice absolutely everything for the fight, and yet sometimes he forgets he is not permitted to demand same sacrifices from others (“The only person who can die for my ideals is me.”
 Karl Popper), or perhaps even how sometimes he fights more to eradicate Evil than to promote Goodness and Love.
 The author is not able to keep the hero balanced, so although he/she starts well, more the story progresses more it is black-and-white, and more and more it is hard to distinguish Albus Dumbledore from Tom Riddle.
-And because it is not enough, we have to have very light Snape (see above, nobody questions his part in the dead of Sirius), and very very dark Weasley family (older part).
+And because it is not enough, we have to have very light Snape (see above, nobody questions his part in the death of Sirius), and very very dark Weasley family (older part).
 It somehow looks like all authority persons from the book are deemed bad, and somehow bad persons are now good?
 Like …

 I know what it feels like!
 When I was trying to understand what is the worldview behind those two stories, I started to think about the Stage Three from M. Scott Peck’s The Road Less Traveled (nicely summarized in video by my former pastor Dave Schmelzer).
 The stories are all about rebellion against the authorities.
 It is all about an inversion, negation of traditional values without actual wisdom, which for me is in synthesis of the real personality, authenticity and true values.
 All those who were positive authorities in the HP canon (Dumbledore, Weasleys) are suddenly bad, and not only bad there is almost nothing positive mentioned about them.
 All those who were marginalised, in submission, or outright morally suspicious (Grangers, Professors McGonagall, Snape; it is interesting that Professor Flitwick is nowhere to be found) are suddenly main heroes.
 Also, the main purpose of adults (especially Grangers) is to validate youngsters’ (Harry & Hermione, Fred & George) in their ideas, not to bring much of their own, and certainly not to bring balance and wisdom.
 Whole story sounds very much like a college student ranting against his parents.